 Resuspend the stromal vascular fraction in 80 microliters of buffer per gram of tissue [1-TXT].
 Add 20 microliters of non-adipocyte progenitor depletion cocktail per gram of tissue [2].
 Incubate the sample for 15 minutes at 2 to 8 degrees Celsius in the dark [3].

 Talent pipetting the appropriate volume of buffer into the SVF tube.
 TXT: Buffer: PBS, pH 7.2, 0.5 % BSA, 2 mM EDTA

+Talent transfer SVF from 50 mL tube to 1.5 mL Eppendorf tube.

 Talent pipetting depletion cocktail into the SVF suspension and gently mixing.